tearflake/symp-intro/README.md

 The core is pure, stateless, and referentially transparent computing unit, while devices may maintain states during their life cycle.

-Together, they form an integrated system capable of performing any kind of computation we may require as their users.
+Together, they form an integrated system capable of performing any kind of computation we may require as its users.

 ---